1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 - Serve ACME HTTP-01 challenges (for automated TLS certificates, e.g., via Let's Encrypt) on port 80.
 - Handle public HTTPS traffic on port 443, routing incoming domain-based requests to appropriate backends or services based on their domain.

 When `OB_EDGE_PROXY` is not set to true, 1Backend will not start these public-facing routers.
-Only the internal API server on the `OB_SERVER_URL` port (default: 11337) will be active.
+Only the internal API server on `OB_PORT` (default: 11337) will be active.

 **Typical Use Case**: